roe-dl/weewx-GTS/README.md

 This creates a file for every year that data is available for.

+### Soil moisture

+For soil moisture WeeWX defines the unit group `group_moisture` using the unit `centibar`.
+This presumably refers to the Davis Instruments soil moisture/temperature station 6345, which strictly speaking does not measure moisture but suction pressure.

+Sometimes this pressure is expressed in a logarithmic value called pF value.
+This extension provides the pF value as an additional unit to `group_moisture`, called `pF_value`.
+It makes other pressure units than `centibar` available to `group_moisture`, too.

 ### Special time spans

 Sometimes day span used in meteorology are not from midnight to midnight